*This post contains affiliate links.

 In this post I want to walk you through my journey of growing my list from 0 to 6,597 subscribers in one year.

-I will cover everything I’ve learned about how to create a mailing list for your blog.
+I will cover everything I’ve learned about how to start an email list for your blog.

 - The Importance of building and email list, even if you’re just starting out.